Samjean2020/machine-learning-and-statistics-project-winter-21-22/README.md

 ## Credits

 I used extensive online sources to build-up this repository.
-References including in each Jupyter Notebook are useful and can be consulted if there is a need to go further on Machine Learning and Statistics, particularly with Scikit-Learn and SciPy-Stats.
-I have also used Laerd Statistics (SPSS) for Assumptions on scipy-stats.ipynb program, especially on an example hypothesis test using ANOVA part.
-Their link address: https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php.
-You can also access https://statistics.laerd.com/ for SPSS Statistics Tutorials and Statistical Guides.
+References included in each Jupyter Notebook are useful and can be consulted if there is a need to go further on Machine Learning and Statistics, particularly with Scikit-Learn and SciPy-Stats.
+I have also used Laerd Statistics (SPSS) for Assumptions on scipy-stats.ipynb program, especially on an example hypothesis test using the ANOVA part.
+Their link address is: https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php.
+You can also access SPSS Statistics Tutorials and Statistical Guides via the following link: https://statistics.laerd.com/.